Ivhene/owStatistics/README.md

-# !NOTE: Currently production is down
+# !NOTE: No persistent data saving
-Need to add a database after the existing solution got disabled
+Need to add a database after the existing solution got disabled.
+At the moment only the most recent entry is accessible

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).